kielabokkie/jsonapi-behat-extension/README.md

 The JSON API Behat Extension provides step definitions for common testing scenarios specific to JSON APIs.
 It comes with easy ways to handle authentication through OAuth.

-** NOTE: This extension is still being developed and can't be installed as described below **
+**NOTE: This extension is still being developed and can't be installed as described below**

 ---

 ## Installation

 Recommended installation is by running the composer require command.
+This will install the latest stable version of this extension.

     composer require kielabokkie/jsonapi-behat-extension --dev

-Or alternatively you can manually add the package to your composer.json file.
+Or alternatively you can manually add the package to your `composer.json` file.

     "require-dev": {
         "kielabokkie/jsonapi-behat-extension": "~1.0"